Investigating Annotator Bias in Large Language Models for Hate Speech Detection: Results Discussion

 We proceeded to evaluate which bias yields the highest accuracy for data annotation by comparing the annotation results with the original human annotations.
 The results shown in Table \ref{tab:accu} indicate that the Mental Disability bias achieves the highest accuracy on {\ds}.
 Additionally, Figure \ref{fig:ours_dataset} illustrates the word histogram of {\ds} after the removal of stopwords.
 Notably, the most frequently occurring words are `retarded' and `trailer trash', both of which are closely associated with the mental disability bias.

 For the ETHOS dataset, it can be seen that using Black bias gives the best result.
-Figure \ref{fig:ethos_dataset} shows the word histogram of Ethos dataset after removing the stopwords.
+Figure \ref{fig:ours_dataset} shows the word histogram of Ethos dataset after removing the stopwords.
 It can be seen there is a clear relation between the keywords present in the dataset and the accuracy of data annotation by a particular group.
-We believe, although annotator bias exists in ChatGPT for hate speech detection, but selecting the correct prompt for the annotation can help mitigate this problem.
+We believe, although annotator bias exists in LLMs for hate speech detection, but selecting the correct prompt for the annotation can help mitigate this problem.
+Figures \ref{fig:hm_ours_dataset} and \ref{fig:hm_Ethos_dataset} show the heatmaps of the 11 biases across the the 4 LLMs for the {\ds} and the Ethos datasets respectively.